What is a smart factory?

 This connectivity facilitates the collection of data from each of these sources, which can be aggregated and visualized in software and dashboards.
 Analysis of this data can (or should) lead to clarity about plant floor operational performance, and it can help identify opportunities for improvements.

-IoT is used for a variety of benefits on the plant floor including visibility to production performance, monitoring for quality issues, and triggering of material needs.
+IoT is used for a variety of benefits on the plant floor, including visibility to production performance, monitoring for quality issues, and triggering of material needs.

 The most common example involves the deployment of connected devices such as sensors on the factory floor to monitor machine performance and health.
-This opens up the path for condition based maintenance (CbM), where issues are detected by sensors and addressed as they occur; and Predictive Maintenance (PdM), where sensor measurements are applied to formulas to determine when maintenance should be performed in the future, and schedule the activities to avoid the predicted issue.
+This opens up the path for condition-based maintenance (CbM), where issues are detected by sensors and addressed as they occur; and Predictive Maintenance (PdM), where sensor measurements are applied to formulas to determine when maintenance should be performed in the future, and schedule the activities to avoid the predicted issue.

-How will Big Data impact factory operations?
+How will Big Data impact factory operations

 Most manufacturers collect large amounts of data, and the quantity is accelerating.
-The industry is generally good at using this data for tracking purposes, but fails to tap it’s potential for driving operational improvements.
+The industry is generally good at using this data for tracking purposes, but fails to tap its potential for driving operational improvements.

-This can be a challenge because in order to gain reliable insights that can be used for decision making, different data sets typically must be merged and visualized in a way that humans can make sense of the data.
+This can be a challenge because, in order to gain reliable insights that can be used for decision making, different data sets typically must be merged and visualized in a way that humans can make sense of the data.
 Plant leadership and even the workforce need to know what the data means and what it’s telling them to do.

 Instead, in many manufacturing plants, large amounts of data are collected and ultimately end up in the “data graveyard,” never to be seen again.